 Deleting and reentering your email account information resets your email’s server identity certificates, which allow your email account to be verified by the Mail app.
 Don’t worry — deleting an email account on your iPhone will not delete your actual email account.

-To delete an email account on your iPhone, open the Settings app and tap Accounts & Passwords.
+To delete an email account on your iPhone, open the Settings app and tap Mail -> Accounts.
 Then, under Accounts, look for the email account you want to delete and tap it.
 Finally, tap the red Delete Account button at the bottom of the screen, then tap Delete Account again when the confirmation alert appears on your iPhone’s display.

 Reset All Settings

 When you reset all settings, all of the data from the Settings app on your iPhone will be erased.
-Software issues can be difficult to track down, so we’ll reset all settings to make sure we erase the problem.
+Software issues can be difficult to track down, so we’ll reset all settings to make sure we erase the problem completely.